Redocly/developer-portal-starter/developer-portal/for-shoppers/orders/order-process/emails-related-to-your-order.md

 If you add a discount code after clicking “Checkout”, you:

 - **Won’t** see the updated (discounted) price in the first Order Processing email.
-- **Will** see this updated (discounded) price refelected in the second Order Processing email.
+- **Will** see this updated (discounted) price reflected in the second Order Processing email.

 We apologize for any inconvenience.

 Additionally, you will:

 - not receive a second Order Processing email to confirm an address update
-- see the updated address reflected in your order details in your Buyer Dashboard.
+- see the updated address reflected in your order details in the [Fast Shopper Dashboard](https://fast.co).

 ### Order is cancelled